MimFSD/International-Contest-Zone-Client/README.md

 - **/upcoming:** Upcoming Contests
 - **/news:** Contest News

-## Repository Information

-For more details and to contribute, visit our [GitHub Repository](https://github.com/programming-hero-web-course1/b9a12-client-side-kazifahim7).

 ## How to Use ContestHub

 1. **Register or Log In:** Create an account or log in to your existing account.